 Marc Farzetta joined the WIP Team in the summer of 2005 after graduating from Temple University with a degree in broadcasting and minor in journalism.
-He started at the station as a producer and on-air morning show contributor.

 Connect with Marc Farzetta on Twitter: @MarcFarzetta